nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 |:-------------------------------------------------------------------------------------------------:|
 |                        Signal delivery and handler execution<sup>[N]</sup>                        |

+In the signal handler, the program counter is set to the [`asyncPreempt`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/preempt.go#L295-L299) function, allowing the goroutine to be suspended and creating space for preemption.
-The `gsignal` goroutine will enter the [asyncPreempt](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s) function, which is implemented in assembly, to save the goroutine's register and call [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311) at line [47](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s#L47).
+[`asyncPreempt`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s) function, which is implemented in assembly, saves the goroutine's register and call [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311) at line [47](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt_arm64.s#L47).
 That's reason for the appearance of `runtime.asyncPreempt:47` in the visualization.
-Inside [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311), the goroutine `g0` of kernel thread M will enter [`gopreempt_m`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L4191-L4193) to disassociate goroutine running `fibonacci` function from M and enqueue the goroutine into global run queue, allowing M to execute another goroutine.
+In [`asyncPreempt2`](https://github.com/golang/go/blob/go1.24.0/src/runtime/preempt.go#L302-L311), the goroutine `g0` of kernel thread `M` will enter [`gopreempt_m`](https://github.com/golang/go/blob/go1.24.0/src/runtime/proc.go#L4191-L4193) to disassociate goroutine `G` from kernel thread `M` and enqueue the goroutine into global run queue.
+The kernel thread then continues with the [schedule loop](#schedule-loop), finding another runnable goroutine and execute it.

-As preemption signal is triggered by `sigmon` but the actual preemption doesn't happen until the `gsignal` goroutine receives preemption signal, this kind of preemption is asynchronous.
+As preemption signal is triggered by `sigmon` but the actual preemption doesn't happen until the kernel thread receives preemption signal, this kind of preemption is asynchronous.
 That's why goroutines can actually run beyond the time limit 10ms, like goroutine G9 in the example.

 ### Cooperative Preemption in Early Go